gtluu/timsconvert/README.md

 2. Go to the [TIMSCONVERT workflow page](https://proteomics2.ucsd.edu/ProteoSAFe/index.jsp?params=%7b%22workflow%22%3A%20%22TIMSCONVERT%22%7d).
 3. Select your dataset and parameters.
 4. Submit your run.
+5. You will receive an email when your job has completed.

 ### Setting Up Your Local Environment

 If you prefer to run TIMSCONVERT locally via Nextflow or the CLI, you can set up an environment to do so.
 Please note that TIMSCONVERT should be run under Linux or Windows Subsystem for Linux (WSL) if using Windows 10.

 1. Download and install Anaconda.
 Follow the prompts to complete installation.
 Anaconda3-2021.11 is used as an example here.